basylic-team/basylic-python-client/README.md

 1. Uploads of document whose path is `file_path` to Basylic service `french_ids`;
 2. Produces of a JSON document `basylic_result` with all relevant information;
 3. Compares `identity` provided and identity extracted by Basylic OCR;
-5. A base64 encoded image will be returned in the approriate key of `basylic_result`;
+5. A base64 encoded image will be returned in the approriate key of `basylic_result`.
-6. The reference `XX45678-BERTH-PARIS` will be included in `basylic_result` and used as reference in Basylic's Portal.